Tropical Storm Rene forms in Atlantic hours after Tropical Storm Paulette

 Tropical Depression 18 was upgraded to Tropical Storm Rene Monday afternoon, becoming the earliest "R" named storm on record.

-We now have Tropical Storm Rene.
-It's forecast to become a hurricane later this week. pic.twitter.com/GTb7ZGOWUJ— Brittany Bell (@BrittanyABC11) September 7, 2020
+11pm Tropical Storm and Paulette update: Paulette is forecast to stay a tropical storm, and Rene could become a hurricane later this week. pic.twitter.com/kPyzOyxtxe— Brittany Bell (@BrittanyABC11) September 8, 2020

 It will most likely remain far away from the United States.